veggiemike/ruckusrd/ruckusrd.1.md

 # FIRMWARE HANDLING

-RuckusRD initramfs images can have an appropriate *w.img* (e.g., created with **firmwarenator**(1)) appended to them, or even better you can use **fwdev** on the kernel commandline to specify a device containing *fw.sqsh*.
+RuckusRD initramfs images can have a traditional *fw.img* (e.g., created with **firmwarenator**(1)) appended to them, or even better you can use **fwdev** on the kernel commandline to specify a device (which can be the same as the root device) containing a SquashFS image of system firmware named *fw.sqsh*.
 This method of firmware management makes updating system firmware independent of the initrd or kernel upgrade process.
-A giant *fw.sqsh* is built in *ruckusrd/subprojects/fw.sqsh* out of ALL the latest firmware, but isn't installed (it is quite large).
+A giant *fw.sqsh* is built in *ruckusrd/subprojects/fw.sqsh* out of ALL the latest firmware, but isn't installed (it is quite large), or you can make a machine-specific one (again, with **firmwarenator**(1)).

 # MICROCODE HANDLING